B4rtDC/MaxEntropyGraphs.jl/paper.md

 possible directions of the workflow.\label{fig:schematic}](figures/schematic.pdf)

-![Performance comparison between `NEMtropy` and `MaxEntropyGraphs.jl` for the UBCM model at different problem scales: model creation time (left) and median parameter-computation time (right) as a function of the number of unique constraints.\label{fig:ubcm}](figures/ubcm_benchmark.pdf)
+![Performance comparison between `NEMtropy` and `MaxEntropyGraphs.jl` for the UBCM model: parameter-computation time for each of the three solvers (fixed point, quasi-Newton and Newton) at three problem scales, as a function of the number of unique constraints.\label{fig:ubcm}](figures/ubcm_benchmark.pdf)

-![Performance comparison between `NEMtropy` and `MaxEntropyGraphs.jl` for the BiCM model at different problem scales, including the validated bipartite projection.\label{fig:bicm}](figures/bicm_benchmark.pdf)
+![Performance comparison between `NEMtropy` and `MaxEntropyGraphs.jl` for the BiCM model: parameter-computation time for each of the three solvers (fixed point, quasi-Newton and Newton) at three problem scales, as a function of the number of unique constraints.\label{fig:bicm}](figures/bicm_benchmark.pdf)

 ![Performance comparison between `NuMeTriS` and `MaxEntropyGraphs.jl` for the CRWCM model (binary and weighted layers solved jointly) at different problem